 Simple fatty liver may go away if the underlying cause is tackled.
 For example, losing excess weight or controlling diabetes better can make fatty liver disappear.

 Many people do not have symptoms, although it's common to feel tired and some people have a persistent pain in the upper right part of their abdomen (where their liver is).

+It can take years for symptoms of fibrosis or cirrhosis to appear.
 It is important to make lifestyle changes to prevent the disease progressing to a more serious stage and to lower your risk of having a heart attack or stroke.